Peraccjm/IT-3038c-Scripts/Project 3/README.md

 ### Description

 The goal of this script is to retrieve the time in epoch and then convert to a human readable format.
 Then display both Human readable and epoch.
 Then it collects system information and displays that information over a 5 second period.
 The script then determins the latitude and longitude from the devices IP address.
 It then takes this information to determine the location of the device in the world.
-It then takes that data that it has found and inputs it into a query for the OpenWeatherMap API to retreave some useful weather information to start your day.
+It then takes that data that it has found and inputs it into a query for the OpenWeatherMap API to retrieve some useful weather information to start your day.
 Use on Windows only.

 ### How to run